Facts About Our Work in Jamaica

 - The ministry provides thousands of farmers with seeds, hand tools (pitch fork, shovels, etc.), gas-operated water pumps and tillers.
 Inner-city communities, schools, orphanages and other institutions also receive help with producing crops and livestock for food and profit.

 - In 2002, Food For The Poor established its first fishing village in Jamaica, providing boats and engines, fishing gear and storage facilities.
 The program now has 16 firmly established fishing villages around the island.
-The charity continues to monitor and train fishermen in techniques to improve their catch.
+The charity continues to train fishermen to improve their techniques.

 - In 2016, Food For The Poor assisted 100 farmers and institutions across the country in establishing bee farming projects.
-The production of honey allows farmers to harvest a quality product to sell to local vendors and supermarkets.
+The production of honey allows farmers to harvest a quality product to sell.

 - Food For The Poor continues to delve into agriculture technology by providing greenhouses for crop production.
-The focus for 2017 will be directed at introducing this discipline into schools for teaching purposes, to supplement the school feeding programs with vegetables and to assist the schools in providing sustainable income.
+The focus for 2017 has been to supplement the school feeding programs with vegetables and to assist the schools in providing sustainable income.

 - Pig, chicken and goat rearing projects have been vital in providing income for individuals and institutions, which are helping the disadvantaged, and for churches ministering to those in needs.

-- Food For The Poor has successfully introduced aquaculture production into its portfolio of projects by introducing the Pangasius species (A.KA.
-Basa) as an alternative low-cost protein.
+- Food For The Poor has successfully introduced aquaculture production into its portfolio of projects by introducing the Pangasius species (also known as Basa) as an alternative low-cost protein.
 The ministry has been instrumental in improving spawning techniques to provide fingerlings.
-Plans include supporting orphanages as a means of income generation for impoverished individuals and families.

-- Nearly 350,000 Jamaicans are fed each month through 44 distribution centers island-wide catering to institutions such as schools, children's homes and churches.
+- Nearly 350,000 Jamaicans are fed each month through 44 distribution centers.

 Orphanages and Children’s Homes

-- Food For The Poor's Our Lady of the Poor caters to 9,000 patients annually providing superior medical care to the indigent and destitute.
+- Food For The Poor’s Our Lady of the Poor caters to more than 9,000 patients annually.

-- Two health fairs are held annually in Kingston and Westmoreland providing free healthcare access to more than 1,500 children and adults.
+- Two annual health fairs are held in Kingston and Westmoreland to provide free healthcare access to more than 1,500 children and adults.

-- Food For The Poor provides financial assistance to aid in the care of more than 200 occupants in the country’s largest residential facility for the elderly and infirm.
-The home also is assisted with food, furnishings and a physiotherapy program, which enables residents to restore functionality and independence.
+- Food For The Poor provides financial assistance to aid in the care of more than 200 occupants in the country’s largest residential facility for the sick and the elderly.

-- More than 6,500 ex-inmates have also benefited from the "Fresh Start Program" that provides assistance with profitable businesses, such as welding, carpentry and farming, supplying these new releases with a source of income and discouraging them from repeating their offences.
+- Nearly 7,000 ex-inmates have also benefited from the “Fresh Start Program” that provides assistance with profitable jobs, such as welding, carpentry and farming.
+These new releases are supplied with a source of income and are discouraged from repeating their offenses.

-- Food For The Poor also assists correctional institutions by providing monthly supplies of food, medical and general items such as mattresses.
+- Food For The Poor also assists correctional institutions by providing monthly supplies of food, medicine and general items such as mattresses.

-- Interventions for 2017 will include the construction of an educational center, aimed at improving the literacy of inmates prior to their release from prison.
+- Interventions for 2017 will include the construction of an educational center, to improve the literacy of inmates prior to their release from prison.